external network penetration testing

 • Common Techniques:

-External threats are the most common form of attack.
-If your external systems aren’t secure, attackers can find a way in, putting your entire network at risk.
+External threats remain the most common form of attack.
+If your external systems are not secure, cybercriminals can find a way in, putting your entire network at risk.

 What is Internal Network Penetration Testing?

-Internal penetration testing simulates an attack that starts from within your network, either by a malicious insider or a cybercriminal who has already breached the perimeter (e.g., through phishing or a compromised device).
+Internal penetration testing simulates an attack that originates from inside your network.
+This could involve a malicious insider, a compromised employee device, or an external attacker who has bypassed perimeter defenses through phishing or malware.

-The goal is to assess what an attacker could access and do after they’re inside.
+The goal is to determine what an attacker can access and accomplish once inside your environment.

 Key Characteristics of Internal Network Penetration Testing

-• Attack Origin: Inside the organization (e.g., employee device, rogue user, compromised host)
+• Attack Origin: Inside the organization (employee device, rogue user, compromised host)

-• Scope: Internal systems such as employee workstations, file servers, Active Directory, and intranet apps
+• Scope: Internal systems such as employee workstations, file servers, Active Directory, and intranet applications

 • Objective: Identify privilege escalation paths, lateral movement opportunities, and sensitive data exposure